-Although there is not yet a way to prevent the telangiectases or AVMs from occurring, most can be treated once they occur.
-They should be treated if they are either causing a significant problem (as in the case of frequent nosebleeds) or if they are at high risk of causing a serious problem (such as a stroke from a lung AVM).
+Currently, the formation of telangiectases or AVMs cannot be prevented, but most can be treated once they are detected.
+Treatment is administered if they are causing a significant problem, such as frequent nosebleeds from nostril telangiectases or risk of stroke from a lung AVM.
 The recommended treatment for a telangiectasia or AVM depends on both its size and location in the body.

-Bleeding from telangiectases in the nose sometimes responds satisfactorily to some everyday practical treatments implemented at home.
-Humidification of the air and use of an ointment on the lining of the nose help keep the mucous membrane of the nose moist and can reduce nosebleeds.
+Bleeding from nostril telangiectases can be controlled or treated at home.
+For example, humidification of the air and use of an ointment on the lining of the nose can help keep the mucous membrane of the nose moist to reduce nosebleeds.
 There are products sold over-the-counter in pharmacies or pharmacy sections of big stores that can be used to help control nosebleeds when simple pressure applied to the outside of the nose isn’t enough.

-Embolization (blocking off an artery) can be used to halt severe nose bleeding that has been unresponsive to other treatments, but is usually only effective for 6-8 weeks.
+Embolization (blocking of an artery) can be used to halt severe nose bleeds that have been unresponsive to other treatments, but is usually only effective for 6-8 weeks.
 Other arteries enlarge and cause recurrence of the bleeding.
 This therapy for the nose is generally used only on an emergency basis, by expert interventional radiologists, and is generally only a temporary measure.

-Telangiectases of the skin can also be treated with laser therapy if they bleed to an extent that is bothersome or if the telangiectases are a cosmetic concern.
+Telangiectases of the skin can also be treated with laser therapy if they bleed excessively or if the telangiectases are a cosmetic concern.
 Lesions of the skin are usually best treated by a dermatologist who has particular expertise in the use of lasers.

 Bleeding from the stomach or intestines is generally treated only if it causes anemia (low blood count).
 Iron replacement therapy is the first line of defense.
-Iron is usually first given orally (a tablet by mouth), but can be given intravenously (IV) if the oral iron is not tolerated by a patient, or if the oral iron is not getting enough iron into the body.
-If iron therapy can not control the anemia, transfusion and endoscopic treatments using a heater probe, bicap, argon photocoagulation or laser are options.
+Iron is usually first given orally (a tablet by mouth), but can be given intravenously (IV) if the oral iron is not tolerated by a patient, or if the oral iron is not well absorbed into the body.
+If iron therapy cannot control the anemia, transfusion and endoscopic treatments using a heater probe, BICAP, argon photocoagulation or laser are options.
 Some studies have shown hormonal therapy to be helpful.
 This and other medical therapies that affect blood clotting and blood vessel function are considered in severe cases.
-The decisions to use these medications are complex and case-by-case, usually with the advice an expert HHT physician and centre.
+The decisions to use these medications are complex and case-by-case, usually with the advice of an expert HHT physician and center.

-Brain AVMs are treated in different ways depending on the size, structure and location in the brain of the abnormal blood vessels.
+Brain AVMs are treated in different ways depending on the size, structure and location of the AVM in the brain.
 Surgery, embolization and stereotactic radiosurgery can all be used, separately or in combination, to successfully treat brain AVMs.

 Liver AVMs are currently treated only if a patient shows signs of liver or heart failure, as a result of their liver AVM.
 Embolization, which is so successful for the treatment of pulmonary AVMs, can cause severe complications when performed in the liver.
-Decisions regarding treatment of liver AVM are made on a case by case basis and should be managed by a physician very familiar with the liver manifestations of HHT.
+Decisions regarding treatment of liver AVMs are made on a case-by-case basis and should be managed by a physician very familiar with the liver manifestations of HHT.